Learning low-rank latent mesoscale structures in networks: Algorithm for Network Denoising and Reconstruction (NDR)

-The idea behind NDR with $\texttt{denoising}=\texttt{T}$ is to handle an issue that occurs when denoising additive noise for sparse real-world networks but does not arise in the image-denoising setting.
-Suppose that we obtain $\G_{\textup{obs}}$ by adding some false edges to a sparse unweighted network $\G_{\textup{true}}$.
+Using NDR with $\texttt{denoising} = \texttt{T}$ allows one to handle an issue that occurs when denoising additive noise for sparse real-world networks but does not arise in the image-denoising setting.
+Suppose that we obtain $\G_{\textup{obs}}$ by adding false edges to a sparse unweighted network $\G_{\textup{true}}$.
 The on-chain entries of the mesoscale patches $A_{\x}$ are always equal to $1$.
-Therefore, the latent motifs that we learn from $\G_{\textup{obs}}$ have constant on-chain entries (see, e.g., {Figure~\ref{fig:img_ntwk_dict}} in the main manuscript).
-Consequently, a linear approximation of the mesoscale patches $A_{\x}$ of $\G_{\textup{obs}}$ of the latent motifs that we learn from $\G_{\textup{obs}}$ cannot distinguish between true and false on-chain entries.
-Furthermore, because $\G_{\textup{obs}}$ is sparse, there are many fewer positive off-chain entries in $A_{\x}$ than on-chain entries of $A_{\x}$.
-Therefore, {in a reconstruction,} linear approximations of $A_{\x}$ with the latent motifs are likely to assign larger weights to on-chain entries of $A_{\x}$ {than to off-chain entries.} The resulting reconstruction of $\G_{\textup{obs}}$ is thus similar to $\G_{\textup{obs}}$, and it is very hard to detect false edges in $\G_{\textup{obs}}$.
-Using the option $\texttt{denoising}=\texttt{T}$ prevents this issue by ignoring all on-chain entries both for each sampled mesoscale patch $A_{\x}$ and for each latent motif in the network dictionary $W$ that we use for denoising.
+Therefore, the latent motifs that we learn from $\G_{\textup{obs}}$ have the same on-chain entries.
+(See, e.g., Figure~\ref{fig:img_ntwk_dict} of the main manuscript.)
+Consequently, {linearly approximating} the mesoscale patches $A_{\x}$ of $\G_{\textup{obs}}$ {using} the latent motifs that we learn from $\G_{\textup{obs}}$ cannot distinguish between true and false on-chain entries.
+Furthermore, because $\G_{\textup{obs}}$ is sparse, there are many fewer positive off-chain entries of $A_{\x}$ than on-chain entries of $A_{\x}$.
+Therefore, in a network reconstruction, linear approximations of $A_{\x}$ that use the latent motifs are likely to assign larger weights to on-chain entries of $A_{\x}$ than to off-chain entries.
+The resulting reconstruction of $\G_{\textup{obs}}$ is thus similar to $\G_{\textup{obs}}$, and it is very hard to detect false edges in $\G_{\textup{obs}}$.
+Using the option $\texttt{denoising} = \texttt{T}$ prevents this issue by ignoring all on-chain entries both for each sampled mesoscale patch $A_{\x}$ and for each latent motif in the network dictionary $W$ that we use for denoising.